 Ableton Live's stock convolution reverbs are fine for beginners and hobbyists, but won't cut it for professionals and anyone trying to make the highest quality music imaginable.
 The stock reverbs simply aren't expensive sounding enough.

 Convolution reverbs are highly flexible, but they’re only as good as the impulse responses you use.
 All convolution reverbs will have a stock set of impulse responses, but the real fun comes when you start hunting down or making your own.

 If your DAW doesn’t have a convolution reverb, an excellent third party alternative is the Fog Convolver from AudioThing.

 Two final plugins are worth a mention: Valhalla Shimmer and Eventide Blackhole.
 Both reverbs are built to create inherently unrealistic spaces, which means they sound far more unique than the average room.
 This makes them a secret weapon for sound design

 These reverbs sound best as special effects, not “always on” reverbs.
 In other words, automating the send amount during key moments is crucial for their impact, and will keep them from cluttering up your mix.

 9. Set the Decay Time and Pre-delay

-The decay time is the most important setting for any reverb.
+The decay time is the most important parameter of this effect.
 It determines the length of the tail, or how long the the reverberations will occur.
 Be wary of long decay times (anything over 3 to 4 seconds, depending on genre) – they can wash out an entire mix if the arrangement is crowded.